Amulet (comics): Emily Hayes

 Emily is a young Stonekeeper who discovers a powerful amulet.
 She is brave and determined, protecting Alledia from the Elf King and eventually the Voice.
 Emily grapples with her responsibilities and the loss of her father.
+Emily's main goal in the series is to restore her family's youth and to help the world she has been sent to.

 Navin Hayes

 Emily's younger brother, Navin, is skilled with robots and becomes the commander of the Resistance.
 He matures throughout the series, playing a key role in the fight against the Elf King.

 Trellis

-The Elf King's son and Luger's brother, Trellis is initially an antagonist but joins Emily's side.
-He seeks to free his people from the Voice's influence and eventually becomes King of Valcor.
+The Elf King's son and Luger's brother, Trellis is at first the antagonist but eventually joins Emily's side.
+He seeks to free his people from the Elves' influence and eventually becomes King of Valcor.

 Vigo Light

-A former Stonekeeper, Vigo helps Emily and her friends.
-He mentors Trellis and plays a crucial role in the fight against the Voice.
+A Stonekeeper, Vigo helps Emily and her friends.
+He mentors Trellis and plays a crucial role in the fight against Ikol.

 Leon Redbeard

-A humanoid fox, Leon guides Emily and her friends in Kanalis and teaches Emily to use the amulet's power.
+A human turned fox, Leon guides Emily and her friends in Kanalis and teaches Emily to use the amulet's power.